cygig/MonteCarloPi/readme.md

 ![image](extras/Monte%20Carlo%20Pi_area.svg)

-Instead of spraying dots, we can instead randomly generate points where the x and y coordinates are between 0 and 1, inclusive.
-All the points will fall inside the square quarter, so we have one of our two values figured out.
+Instead of spraying dots, we can instead randomly generate points where their x and y coordinates are between 0 and 1, inclusive.
+The total number of points generated is also the number of points inside the square quarter, since all points will land within.

 How do we know if these points fall within the circle quadrant then?
-One of the reason to divide the whole square and circle into quarters is the ease of this calculation with two distinctive regions.
-We can also make use of Pythagoras' theorem, where in a triangle side _a_ and side _b_ form a right angle and _c_ is the longest third side:
+We can make use of Pythagoras' theorem, where in a right angle triangle with sides _a_, _b_ and _c_, where _c_ is the longest side:

 ```
 c² = a² + b²